ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 Using a narrow box together with constraining rotational motion is more efficient [[1]](https://aip.scitation.org/doi/10.1063/1.480557).
 Be aware, however, that the box shape itself may impact conformational dynamics by restricting motion in certain directions [[2]](https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.20341).
 This effect may be significant when the amount of solvent is minimal.

->## Comparing periodic boxes
->Using the structure file *'conf.gro'* from the example above generate triclinic, cubic, dodecahedral and truncated octahedral boxes with the 15 <span>&#8491;</span> distance between the solute and the box edge.
->
->Which of the boxes will be the fastest to simulate?
-{: .challenge}

 > ## Specifying Periodic Box
 >  **GROMACS**